bennage/Raven-Studio-Sample-Plugin/docs/Chapter01.rst

     Alternatively, you can name all of your view models with the suffix "ViewModel" and all of your views with the suffix "View".
     Personally, I prefer the more succint approach of not having a suffix for my view models.
-You can learn more about the default naming conventions used by Caliburn Micro here: TODO.
+You can learn more about the default naming conventions used by Caliburn Micro `here <http://caliburnmicro.codeplex.com/wikipage?title=All%20About%20Conventions&referringTitle=Documentation>`_.

 * Right-click on the project in the Solution Explorer and select Add | New Item
 * Locate and select Silverlight User Control